 Finish your first day in Athens with a welcome dinner.

-Tuesday, Day 2, Athens – ATHENS AND JERUSALEM AS SYMBOLS
+Tuesday, Day 2 – Athens – ATHENS AND JERUSALEM AS SYMBOLS

-You’ll then have time to explore the markets and other public spaces in Athens and have dinner on your own.
+We will now have time to explore the markets and other public spaces in Athens and have dinner on your own.

-Wednesday, Day 3, Volos & Makrinitsa – WHAT IS A ROMANIOTE JEW?
+Wednesday, Day 3 – Volos & Makrinitsa – WHAT IS A ROMANIOTE JEW?

 We will proceed to the Synagogue and meet with a member of the community, also visiting the Volos Jewish cemetery with its magnificently carved matsevot (gravestones).

 Your day will finish with a trip to Makrinitsa on Mt.
 Pelion.
-Known as the noble village because it was mostly inhabited by wealthy people, its houses have tall, decorated walls and windows and are truly works of art.
+Known as “the noble village” because it was mostly inhabited by wealthy people, its houses have tall, decorated walls and windows and are truly works of art.
 All the climbing streets of Makrinitsa are stone paved and lead to a beautiful large square, shadowed by tall plane trees.
 The story of the role of these mountain villages during the dark days of World War Two needs unpacking, even as the unparalleled views enchant us.

-Thursday, Day 4, Meteora & Ioannina – MATTERS OF IDENTITY
+Thursday, Day 4 – Meteora & Ioannina – MATTERS OF IDENTITY

 After breakfast, we will hold a study session introducing the world of Greek Christianity, so different from the West European models you may be familiar with, this in the broader context of national and religious identity.
 We will then head to Meteora, one of the biggest and most important groups of monasteries in Greece.
-There, we will either visit St. Stephens Monastery or the Great Meteora Monastery.
+There, we will visit either St. Stephen's Monastery or the Great Meteora Monastery.

 St. Stephens Monastery is the most accessible monastery, where you simply cross a small bridge to reach the entrance.
 This monastery includes two cathedrals; the old 16th century chapel that was severely damaged during WWII and the consequent Greek Civil War, and the 18th century main cathedral, dedicated to Saint Charalambos.

 After a lunch break in nearby Kalambaka, we will travel to the lakeside city of Ioannina, longtime home to a Romaniote Jewish community.
 The natural environment, the climate and character of the town are defined by this stretch of water – the area’s trademark.
 In this castle town, we will visit the Jewish Quarter and the Synagogue of Ioannina, barely active today, and meet with Allegra Matsa, the life force behind the dwindling Jewish community in Ioannina.
 We hope also to meet with the present mayor of the town, a member of the community.

-Friday, Day 5, Thessaloniki – PORTRAIT OF A COSMOPOLITAN CITY
+Friday, Day 5 – Thessaloniki – PORTRAIT OF A COSMOPOLITAN CITY

-After a lunch break, we will go on a tour along the old defensive walls, including the Citadel and the White Tower, to gain an overall impression of this magnificent city, before checking in and preparing for Shabbat.
+After a lunch break, we will go on a tour along the old defensive walls, including the Citadel and the White Tower, to gain an overall impression of this magnificent city,

 You will have the bulk of the day free to explore the city, including its excellent museums, especially the Archaeology Museum.
 In the mid-afternoon, we will go on a walking tour of the heart of the Jewish community before the Great Fire of 1917, including the Karasso Arcade, the Modiano Market, Yahoudi Hammam, and Freedom Square, established in remembrance of the 50,000 Salonika Jews exterminated by the Nazis.